funvill/funvill.github.io/tools.md

 # Who are you, and what do you do?

 My name is *Steven Smethurst* and live two lives.
-During the day I am a developer at [Chipkin Automation Systems](http://www.chipkin.com/), a Vancouver based software company that focuses on building and industrial automation.
-At night I am a maker, hacker and artist.
+During the day I am a software engineer at [Chipkin Automation Systems](http://www.chipkin.com/) and at night I am a maker, hacker and artist.

 # What software do you use?